 The Peña-Peck House is a historic house museum, built circa 1750 of native coquina for the Royal Spanish Treasurer, Juan Estevan de Peña.
-Later it was home to two British-Period governors, John Moultrie and Patrick Tonyn.The latter conducted official business here after the Revolutionary war until 1785, making the Peña-Peck House the last official seat of British government in North America, south of Canada.
+Later it was home to two British-Period governors, John Moultrie and Patrick Tonyn.The latter conducted official business here after the Revolutionary war until 1785, making the Peña-Peck House the last official seat of the British government in North America, south of Canada.

-The home was purchased in 1837 by Dr. Seth Peck, who added the second story during renovation of the house.
+The home was purchased in 1837 by Dr. Seth Peck, who added the second story during a renovation of the house.
 The Peck family owned the home until 1931, when the last resident, Anna Gardner Burt, passed away and left the house to the City of St. Augustine.
 It is maintained and managed by the Woman's Exchange of St. Augustine.

 The Peña-Peck House is located on St. George Street near the Cathedral West Courtyard.
 The House also offers several wedding packages and has a kitchen on-site for special events.